 In 2017, we set up the Aortic Dissection Support Group on Facebook which now has over 300 members.

-They are able to access information, share stories and fundraise for our work into Aortic Dissection, specifically the AD Masterclasses which we have been able to fund every year (sometimes more than once a year) thanks to the support of the group.
+They are able to access information, share stories and fundraise for our aortic dissection masterclasses specifically the AD Masterclasses which we have been able to fund every year (sometimes more than once a year) thanks to the support of the group.

 Most recent Masterclass

-We held the sixth aortic surgery masterclass hosted by the Keele Anatomy and Surgical Training Centre (KASTC) at Keele University.
+We held the seventh aortic surgery masterclass hosted by the Keele Anatomy and Surgical Training Centre (KASTC) at Keele University.

 How can I help?

-Our Aortic Dissection Masterclasses are always over subscribed, and the fundraising this incredible group of people do enables us to train even more surgeons who can then take their expertise back to their hospitals throughout the UK.
+Our aortic dissection masterclasses are always over-subscribed, and the fundraising our incredible supporters do enables us to train even more surgeons who can then take their expertise back to their hospitals throughout the UK.

 “Excellent course, very experienced faculty and excellent educational value for a trainee who would not have exposure to aortic work on a regular basis”